alelit4/pokemon-loopback-api/README.md

 docker compose up
 ```

-_If you want to use this project without Docker be sure you have installed [NodeJs and npm](https://nodejs.org/es/download/) and
+_If you want to use this project without 🐳[Docker](https://www.docker.com/) be sure you have installed [NodeJs and npm](https://nodejs.org/es/download/) and
 [MongoDB](https://www.mongodb.com/2), change the .env and launch the app with npm_

 ### 📦 Pre-requirements

-💡 Tip: _Use Docker.
-With Docker compose you have all the requirements added,
+💡 Tip: _Use 🐳[Docker](https://www.docker.com/), with docker compose you have all the requirements added,
 but if you want to launch the app isolated without docker read this._

 By default, dependencies were installed when this application was generated.